 During our teenage years, typically the worst we have to worry about is acne, which can be cleared up with some off-the-shelf products.
-While sebaceous cysts are similar to acne, they are far larger and more difficult to get rid of than the usual spot or zit.
+While sebaceous cysts are similar to acne, they are far larger and more difficult to get rid of.
 Sebaceous cysts are not typically dangerous but can cause extreme discomfort or pain if not properly treated by a Dermatologist.

 They are most commonly found on the face, neck and torso, but can also be found on fatty areas like thighs or the back, where high amounts of oil and grime can accumulate.

 Skin tags are typically harmless but very can sometimes resemble warts.
 Most people elect to remove them if they are in a very exposed part of the body, although in most cases people are happy to live with them, unless they cause discomfort.
 Pregnant women are more likely to develop skin tags due to the fluctuating hormone levels that come with carrying a child, but otherwise they tend to develop where skin is likely to come into frictional-contact with clothing, or other skin.